Wildlife forensic science: History

-Wildlife forensic science stems from the various issues that are dealt with when it comes to wildlife crime.
-Wildlife crime includes actions such as wildlife trafficking, poaching, wildlife cruelty, and habitat destruction.
-Wildlife Crime can basically be anything that threatens the existence of a species; animals, plants, bacteria, or fungi.
-Wildlife Crime also creates a variety of problems for wildlife.
-Including but not limited to ecological stability, economies, public health, and criminal justice.
-Out of international crime, Wildlife Crime is the third largest illegal trade behind drugs and firearms, and potentially makes $20 billion dollars per year.
-The two main ways to prevent wildlife crime is various types of legislation which helps protect and identify species, and the application of wildlife forensic science, which is used to view biological aspects of the crime, and is used as supporting evidence to pass various legislative acts.
-Wildlife forensic science have helped support the creation of various wildlife protection acts, such as the Endangered Species Act and the Lacey Act among others.
+Wildlife forensic science stems from the various issues relating to wildlife crime.
+Wildlife crime includes actions such as wildlife trafficking, poaching, wildlife cruelty, and habitat destruction, causing issues with ecological stability, economies, public health, and criminal justice.
+Out of international crime, wildlife crime is the third largest illegal trade behind drugs and firearms, and potentially makes $20 billion dollars per year.
+The application of wildlife forensic science is used as supporting evidence to pass legislative acts that help prevent wildlife crime,such as the Endangered Species Act and the Lacey Act.

 Endangered Species Act

-The American Alligator is one of the animals protected due to the enactment of The Endangered Species Act.
+The American Alligator is one of the animals protected under The Endangered Species Act.

-The Endangered Species Act or ESA developed in the United States.
-United States President, Richard M. Nixon signed the Endangered Species Act on December 28, 1973.
-The overarching goal of the ESA was to conserve and protected both wildlife as well as protecting their habitats across the globe.
-This act aimed to prevent extinction and encourage recovery of organisms, and also included protection for various ecosystems that wildlife resides in.
-This act developed from wildlife being threatened in the United States, and also encouraged the creation of various treaties with countries across the globe in order to protect species.
+The Endangered Species Act (ESA) was developed in the United States, and was signed by President Richard M. Nixon on December 28, 1973.
+The overarching goal of the ESA was to conserve and protect wildlife and their habitats across the globe.
+This act aimed to prevent extinction and encourage recovery of organisms, and included protection for various ecosystems, and encouraged the creation of various treaties with countries around the world in order to protect species.
 This included migratory bird treaties with Canada, Mexico, and Japan and the creation of a convention for Natural Protection and Wildlife Preservation.

 Lacey Act

-The Lacey Act was developed in 1900, and has since gone through various expansions throughout the years to protect and enforce wildlife laws.
-The act initially stated with preventing hunters from killing game illegally, and then transferring them across states.
-The Lacey act has gone through various amendments, including in 2008 and 2009, which expanded the acts reaches.
-These new updates included expanding to protection timber and timber products.
-Now, the Lacey act focuses on the illegal trafficking of not just wildlife, but plants as well.
-Importing, exporting, transportation, and the sale and purchase of species are now all sections that are included in the modern Lacy Act.
+The Lacey Act was developed in the United States, and was signed by President William McKinley on May 25, 1990.
+The act initially started with preventing hunters from killing game illegally and transporting them across states.
+The Lacey act has since had various amendments, including in 2008 and 2009, which expanded the acts reaches.
+These new updates included expanding to protect timber and timber products.
+Today, the Lacey act focuses on the illegal trafficking of wildlife and plants.
+Importing, exporting, transporting, selling, and purchasing species are now sections that are included in the modern Lacey Act.

 Migratory Bird Treaty Act

-The spectacled eider is a bird that is protected under the Migratory Bird Treaty Act, and is also on the endangered species list.
+The spectacled eider is a bird that is protected under the Migratory Bird Treaty Act, and is on the endangered species list.

-The Migratory Bird Treaty Act was enacted in 1918, and worked to implement treaties from Canada (1916), Mexico (1936), Japan (1972), and Russia (1976) to protect migratory bird populations.
-Migratory birds are protected if it meets any one of the following three criteria.
+The Migratory Bird Treaty Act (MBTA) was enacted in 1918, and worked to implement treaties from Canada (1916), Mexico (1936), Japan (1972), and Russia (1976) to protect migratory bird populations.
+A migratory bird species is protected if it meets any one of the following three criteria.